Part of the Sahara A to Z series

 As on previous occasions, the route of our camel trek through the Immidir will rest a day at Aguelmam Rahla, a reliable waterhole at the mouth of the Oued Tafrakrek canyon (blue line on map, left) where the Tissedit plateau drops down to meet a band of dunes.
 I’d been wanting to make a diversion here since scanning Google Earth a few years back and noticing the innumerable pre-Islamic tombs (‘PIZ’) in the area (below).

-Looking again on Google Earth some time later, less than an hour of nosing around revelled three dozen keyhole, antenna or crescent tombs within a few kilometres of the waterhole.
-I didn’t bother counting the less distinctive ‘mound’ tombs.
-In fact the proliferation of tombs here isn’t so unusual given the topographic features already listed: edge of a plateau, former river mouth, band of dunes – all common factors adding up to a Neolithic occupation site.
+Looking again on Google Earth some time later, less than an hour of nosing around revelled three dozen keyhole, antenna mound-ring tombs within a few kilometres of the waterhole.
+I didn’t bother counting the less distinctive mound tombs.
+In fact the proliferation of tombs here isn’t so unusual, given the topographic features already listed: edge of a plateau, former river mouth, band of dunes – all common factors adding up to a Neolithic occupation site.

 How old are these ‘pre-Islamic’ tombs?
 Well in the central Sahara I’d say the Islamic era began to have an impact a couple of hundred years after the Arab Conquest of North Africa between AD 647–709.
 I imagine this swept like a tide west along the south Mediterranean coast, down the Atlantic to present-day Mauritania and then ‘eddied’ back west towards places like Timbuktu.
 Other eddies may have spun off sooner to places like Ghadames in Libya, following trans-Saharan trade routes into the interior.

-Chances are these tombs, like the huge keyhole on the right in the Immidir (middle left of the picture; some 60m across), are only around 3000 years old, maybe double that.
+Chances are these tombs, like the huge keyhole on the right in the Immidir (above), are only around 3000 years old, maybe double that.
 That means they followed the apogee of rock art some 6000 years ago following a climate change (the ‘Humide’ in the image below) which briefly repopulated populated what is now the Sahara.
 By this time megalithic tombs became widespread across the ancient world, most spectacularly in ancient Egypt.

 You don’t have to venture into the deep Sahara to see keyhole tombs.
 In southern Morocco, just a short distance from Erg Chebbi and three miles west of Taouz, on the west side of the Oued Ziz are a cluster of tombs.
 Like Aguelmam Rahla they’re situated on the edge of a plateau and by a former big river as well as an erg – and not all with entrance ways pointing east.